iPhone Storage Almost Full? How to Free Up Space in 2026 (8 Fast Steps)

 - Videos over 30 seconds that aren't memories: these are storage's heaviest objects.
 A single 4K minute is ~400MB.

 Doing this manually in the Photos app is brutal.
 A photo cleaner app like Favvy lets you swipe through the entire job in one sitting, nothing is deleted until you confirm at the end, and everything stays on your device.
+(Not sure which to install?
+We compared the 5 best iPhone photo cleaner apps, honestly, including the free ones.)

 Get the app